filipemes/SmartHome/README.md

 ## Project Concept

-This is a simple IoT project that aims to monitor and control home' environment.
+This is a simple IoT project that aims to monitor and control the home environment.

 ## Project Architecture